Education in China: Background

 Efforts made in 1975 to improve educational quality were unsuccessful.
-By 1980 it appeared doubtful that the politically oriented admission criteria had accomplished even the purpose of increasing enrollment of workers and peasant children.
+By 1980, it appeared doubtful that the politically oriented admission criteria had accomplished even the purpose of increasing enrollment of workers and peasant children.
 Successful candidates for university entrance were usually children of cadres and officials who used personal connections that allowed them to "enter through the back door."
 Students from officials' families would accept the requisite minimum two-year work assignment in the countryside, often in a suburban location that allowed them to remain close to their families.
 Village cadres, anxious to please the parents/officials, gladly recommended these youths for university placement after the labor requirement had been met.
 The child of an official family was then on his or her way to a university without having the academic ability, a record of political activism, or a distinguished work record.

 After the death of Mao Zedong in 1976, steps were taken to improve educational quality by establishing order and stability, calling for an end to political contention on university campuses, and expanding university enrollments.
 This pressure to maintain quality and minimize expenditures led to efforts both to run existing institutions more efficiently and to develop other college and university programs.
 As a result, labor colleges for training agro-technicians and factory-run colleges for providing technical education for workers were established.
 In addition, eighty-eight institutions and key universities were provided with special funding, top students and faculty members, and other support, and they recruited the most academically qualified students without regard to family background or political activism.
+The State Council officially reinstated the college entrance examination system on October 12, 1977, when it forwarded the Opinions on Enrollment in Higher Education in 1977 to the Ministry of Education.